-The EnBW Group's non-financial indicators are classified into the following goal dimensions:
+Relevant non-financial indicators to EnBW Group's business are classified into the following goal dimensions:

 - 1. Customers and society goal dimension measured with:

 - a.
 Reputation index

 - b.
 EnBW/ Yello Customer Satisfaction Index

 - c.
 SAIDI (electricity) in min./ year

 - 2. Environmental goal dimension measured with:

 - a.
 Installed output of renewable energies (RE) in GW and the share of the generation capacity accounted for by RE in %

 - b.
 CO2 intensity in g/kWh

 - 3. Employees goal dimension measured with:

 - a.
 People Engagement Index (PEI)

 - b.
 Lost Time Injury Frequency (LTIF)